• Skip to primary navigation

 If you want to go veg heavy of the sides, then we suggest our Easy garlic Green Beans, Crispy Air Fryer Broccoli or Roasted Lemon Asparagus.

 Are you are a fan of double carbs (and I mean, who isn't?) then why not try making your own cheats garlic bread.
-Simply mix together some softened butter with crushed garlic and some fresh herbs and then slice in to a French stick and stuff it with the butter.
+Simply mix together some softened butter with crushed garlic and some fresh herbs and then slice into a French stick and stuff it with the butter.
 Put it in the oven for 5-10 minutes and you have garlic bread.
 Add cheese for next level cheats garlic bread.

 Salads are always a good call when it comes to a pasta side dish.
 Why not try our Little Gem Salad (that uses grilled lettuce), Broccoli Salad or No Mayo Coleslaw.